 Our Team’s Hiking Sock Picks

-With dozens of different hiking socks out there, what should you look for when buying your next pair of socks?
-This group test highlights the best hiking socks around, comparing features, performance and overall value.
+What should you look for when buying your next pair of socks?
+This group test highlights the best walking socks around for men and women, comparing features, performance and overall value.

 The Expert